Vinicinhow/Vinicinhow/README.md

-- 👋 Hello, my name is Vinicio.
-I am a Brazilian Python Web Developer who loves this language!
-I'm also a student of Computer Science at the Federal University of Sergipe.
-I love the simple things in life, singing, dancing, programming...
-Well, to be happy! :)
+- 👋 Hello friend, my name is Vinicio, but you can call me "Vini".
+I'm a brazilian Python Web Developer who loves this language!
+I am also an Economics student at the Federal University of Sergipe (UFS, in PT-BR).
+I love the simple things in life, singing, dancing, programming, helping the people around me...
+Well, being happy! 😀